07 Oct How to Make Regret a Catalyst for Positive Change

 I was going to commit to education.
 I was going to quit being irresponsible.
 I was going to work on who I was and how I was showing up in the world.
 I also committed to serving the world in a greater capacity and to provide value in something that aligned with my heart, which I was uncertain about at the time.
 I felt slightly better but still massively regretful upon leaving the hospital.
 I said goodbye to all the staff who were tasked with looking after me and got wheeled to the ambulance and taken back to Ireland after 9 days there alone.

 Over the course of the last 18 years, my beliefs about things such as God and who I am have changed dramatically.
 I no longer believe that any metaphysical anomalies occurred on that day in September 2001.
 I also look back and believe that it was one of the best things that could have happened to me.
 It gave me a massive opportunity and served as a catalyst to press the reset button on my life.
 The direction that I was taking at the time wasn’t leading anywhere positive.

 I did commit and follow through on most of the promises I made to myself and God in that bed.
 I educated myself and continue that commitment to this day.
 I have become a much better and happier person than I once was.
 I stopped with the substance abuse and neglect of my body.
 I now have the greatest relationship with myself I have ever had, and I have welcomed the most amazing woman into my life.
-I also committed to offering my services to be of value to the world in a greater capacity than I could have done before, being in that job which didn’t bring me any satisfaction at the time.
+I also committed to offering my services to be of value to the world in a greater capacity than I could have done before.
+Back then, I was working a job which didn’t bring me any satisfaction at all.